13 Careers for the Next Decade

 Is Head Start really worth the taxpayer dollars?
 Is it wise to train lab technicians online?
 What should the next-generation teen-pregnancy-prevention program look like?
 Program evaluators address such questions.
 Learn more: Basic Guide to Program Evaluation

-The Mental Health Parity Act requires that mental health now be covered as fully as physical health, but many insurers will cover only cognitive-behavioral therapy because it">Association for Behavioral and Cognitive Therapies
+The Mental Health Parity Act requires that mental health now be covered as fully as physical health, but many insurers will cover only cognitive-behavioral therapy because it’s both shorter and, on average, more efficacious than traditional psychotherapy.
+Learn more: Association for Behavioral and Cognitive Therapies

 President Obama has promised amnesty or "a path to citizenship" for the U.S.’s illegal immigrants.
 Experts will be needed to figure out how to integrate millions of people who are typically poor, speak little English and have high health-care needs.
-Learn more: Department of Homeland Security, National Council of La Raza
+Learn more: Department of Homeland Security, National Council of La Raza, Land a Government Job

-Expertise in two or more of these subjects: physics, math, molecular biology, engineering and computer science are in high demand.
-Key specializations and examples of work in each area:
+Researcher with expertise in two or more of these subjects: physics, math, molecular biology, engineering and computer science.
+Key specializations and examples of work in each area: energy, genomics, neurophysics, diagnostic imaging and pollution control.

 Warning: After getting that PhD in hard science and math, you may need a one- to two-year postdoctoral position.
 Learn more: Career Guide for Scientists, The Science Careers portal from Science magazine